Dear Parents and Carers,

 The main role of the Governing Board is to ensure the future of the school through a continuous journey of improvement, based upon all our children achieving their potential in a safe and happy environment, and ensuring the school makes the best use of its budget.

 When visiting school, governors undertake a variety of activities to gather evidence of how well the school is doing.
-This year the governors will focus upon ensuring that the school’s curriculum is broad and balanced.
-We will do this through Governor Impact Visits (or GIVs).
-Each GIV will look at specific subjects to consider their contribution to the overall curriculum of the school.
-We will do this by talking to senior staff and subject leaders as well as meeting with groups of children across each year to find out about their views and experiences of the relevant subjects.
-Governors during the visit will also look at books and teacher planning.
-Following each visit, the governors will produce a report for the board and senior leaders to consider findings from the feedback and any actions to be taken.
+We mainly do this through Governor Impact Visits (or GIVs).
+Each GIV will look at a specific aspects of school life.
+This is often determined by the school’s priorities for that year – as documented in the School Development Plan, which governors agree at the beginning of each school year.
+For each GIV, we gather evidence of the progress being made.
+We do this by talking to senior staff, year leaders, subject leaders and staff.
+We also talk to groups of children across each year group to find out their views.
+Governors, during the visit, will also look at the children’s books as well as teacher planning.
+Following each visit, the governors will produce a report for the Governing Board and the senior leadership team.
+The report includes findings and recommended actions to be taken.

 In addition to monitoring the curriculum, we will continue to monitor and review other aspects of the school.
 This is undertaken by ‘lead governors’ responsible for such areas as finance, safeguarding, health and safety and the provision for vulnerable groups of children.

-In 2021/22, the governors will continue to meet formally through two committees - the Governing Board and the Pay and Performance committees.
-The Covid -19 Governor Monitoring Group will report to the Governing Board.
-The Governing Board meets at least 7 times a year and the Pay and Performance normally 4 times a year.
+In 2023/24, the governors will continue to meet formally through two committees - the Governing Board and the Pay and Performance committee.
+The Governing Board meets at least seven times a year and the Pay and Performance normally four times a year.

 (Chair of Governors, Millbrook Junior School)